 The courses offered through Chavayah take students outside the classroom to experience Judaism in new and innovative ways.
 Students learn not only from synagogue educators but from talented members of the community across a broad spectrum of subjects, including text learning, social justice, and Jewish creativity.
 The Chavayah experience gives students a strong foundation of knowledge and identity that enables them to build a lasting Jewish identity as they enter into adulthood.

-In addition to Chavayah, young women can register for Rosh Chodesh: It's a Girls Thing.
+In addition to Chavayah, students can register for Rosh Chodesh.